 Since the early 1970`s, scientists have postulated that a lifetime of exposure to toxic chemicals, poor diet, and harsh pharmaceutical medications leads to increased free radicals, decreased cellular energy production and chronic disease.
 Excess accumulation of free radicals causes changes in mitochondrial structure and function that we now know leads to a variety of medical conditions (fibromyalgia, chronic fatigue syndrome (CFS), diabetes, Alzheimer’s disease, coronary artery disease, and Parkinson’s disease).
-This progression is frequently referred to as the “Mitochondrial Theory of Ageing and Disease”.
+Longhauler Disease (Long Covid) can fall into this category as well.
+This progression is frequently referred to as the “Mitochondrial Theory of Aging and Disease”.

 Scientific support for the use of micronutrient-based mitochondrial support as a means of protecting cells from progressive oxidative damage is accumulating.
 Such therapies are intended to scavenge for toxic free radicals and aid critical enzyme reactions in performing their important functions.